OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-24-first-project-review.md

 ## Agenda of the week

+- Monday 24/04:
-- Monday 24/04: Steering Committee meeting in the morning?
-Rehearsals in the afternoon?
+  - Quality review Board and Steering Committee meeting in the morning? ?
-  - Morning: small (10 people)meeting room with beamer
-  - Afternoon: medium (20 people) meeting room + small (10 people) meeting room
-Closing of rooms: 8:30 pm
+  - Rehearsals in the afternoon

-- Tuesday 25/04: Rehearsals all day?
+- Tuesday 25/04: Rehearsals all day

-All day medium (20 people) meeting room + small (10 people) meeting room Closing of rooms: 8:30 pm

 - Wednesday 26/04: REVIEW

-All day big (40 sitting people, max 60) meeting room

-NB: from the looks of photos, the maximum amount of persons per room is most probably underestimated

 ## Agenda of the review (26/04/2017) [More information for participants](https://github.com/OpenDreamKit/OpenDreamKit/issues/222)